Aya Tarek: Career

 Like many artists, Tarek initially struggled to exhibit her work in private galleries.
 Determined to showcase her art without censorship or restrictions, she turned the streets into her own gallery.
 At the time, street art was not popular and usually frowned upon, which made it difficult for the community to acknowledge her work.
 Tarek, however, states that gender was never an issue when she first started her graffiti work.
 Ever since, she has strived to break free from the labels imposed on her because of her gender and nationality, believing that her work should be evaluated as art in its own right, rather than as "women's art" or "Egyptian art."

-Tarek is seen by many as the first androgynous street artist in Egypt.
+Tarek is seen by many as the first street artist in Egypt.

 By 2009, Tarek had already created several street-art pieces and started to make an appearance in independent films.
 She was in a film by Ahmed Abdallah called Microphone, which explores Alexandria's art scene leading up to the 2011 revolution Tarek created two distinct murals for the film and developed a technique specifically for it too in order to best represent Alexandria's culture.
 The film premiered on January 25, 2011, the day protests began and which ultimately led to the overthrowing of Hosni Mubarak.
 In one of her own pieces, "How to Fuck Your Mind", Tarek portrays a graffiti artist's instant rise and fall from fame.
 The animated film includes Tarek's personal experiences with the media and how have affected her.
 An outspoken critic, Tarek uses multiple art venues that center on graffiti to express her views and share them with others in public spaces.
 She explains her philosophy, asserting that graffiti "is not about being rich, or having a secluded space."
 Tarek has a strong following on Facebook and several Egyptian-based blogs.

 One of Tarek's earliest political works was a collaborative graffiti piece with multidisciplinary designer and artist Mohamed Gaber, featuring a fist alongside the words "Be with Art."